ocrfin/fe_homework/README.md

 ### General QA/Bugs

 We have noticed via internal QA or heard user reports of potential bugs and/or quality of life improvements that could be made throughout the system.
+While working through the tasks below, if you see things that are

+- broken/potentially broken
+- missing or
-While working through the tasks below, if you see things that are either broken or even just missing or not as you would expect, please feel free to catalog them as a list in a separate MD file.
-We do not expect all of them to be fixed, but would like to understand what you found/noticed while using the application and working on other tasks.
-If any items you find are things you see as fixable while doing other work, feel free to do so and leave a summary of what you found in the same MD file while noting an associated update was made.
+- not as you would expect

+please feel free to catalog them as a list in the Observations.md file.
+We do not expect all of them to be fixed, but would like to understand what you observed while using the application and working on other tasks.
+If any items you find are things you see as fixable while doing other work, feel free to do so and leave a summary of what you found in the same MD file, while noting an associated update was made.

 ### fe-101: Server List - Filtering/Sorting Support